 The Star Trek: The Motion Picture upgrade, called the K’t’inga, was built by Magicam and measured six feet in length.
 More detail was added to the surface, so it looked more credible on the silver screen.

-“We attempted to stay as close to the TV series version as possible,” Andrew Probert recalled in an interview with Starlog 32 (March 1980), “but after running some camera tests we discovered that an additional level of detail was needed for widescreen photography.”
+“We attempted to stay as close to the TV series version as possible,” Andrew Probert recalled in an interview with Starlog 32 (March 1980, My Star Trek Scrapbook has the full interview), “but after running some camera tests we discovered that an additional level of detail was needed for widescreen photography.”

 We painted it a darker color.
 I’ve always liked the idea of a black spaceship — which would have been impractical for this movie; so we came up with a dark military green.
 I had an idea that was carried out beautifully by Ron Gress.
 Ron painted a giant Klingon symbol on the underbelly of the ship.
 It was a revision of the old Klingon symbol.

-When Douglas Trumbull took over special effects, Probert was asked to contribute to the design of the ship’s bridge.
+When Douglas Trumbull took over special effects on The Motion Picture, Probert was asked to contribute to the design of the Klingon cruiser’s bridge.